revaturelabs/interviewquestions/Python/Python- Module/Module- Math , JSON,regex.md

 ---

-15.What are the difference between string split() method and regex split()?
+15.What is the difference between string split() method and regex split()?

 <details><summary><b>Show Answer</b></summary>